-(Executive director)
+(Executive Director)

 Jean Michel Pitot graduated from the Louisiana State University, Baton Rouge, in the United States of America and holds a degree in Marketing.
-He is the co- founder of Attitude Hospitality Ltd created in July 2008.
-He was appointed as Group Chief Executive Officer in 2010.
-He was leading successfully various key projects for the development of the group over the last decade with the aim to manage more than 1000 rooms in Mauritius.
+He is the co-founder of Attitude Hospitality Ltd created in July 2008.
+He was appointed as Chief Executive Officer in 2010.
+He was leading successfully various key projects for the development of the group over the last decade with the aim to manage more than 1,000 rooms in Mauritius.
+He was promoted to Group CEO as from January 2024.
 Prior joining Attitude, he was the Managing Director of Veranda Resorts renamed into VLH Ltd for the period 1990 to 2008.